centau/ecr/api/Signal.md

 ### connect()

-Connects a given function to a signal to be called whenever the signal is fired.
+Connects a given function to the signal to be called whenever the signal is fired.

 - **Type**